dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 We have [template information and consent sheets](https://docs.google.com/document/d/1ilYXwrrkl9s4jMRkJm3uCWAON6bnEeYinKvPd-VOz8k/) that will work for most research activities.

-If you are following our client's consent practices, they will provide the template to use.
-Make sure the materials you produce clearly describe dxw’s involvement in the research, and how we will share research data and findings.
+If we are following our client's consent practices, they will provide the template to use.
+But we make sure the materials clearly describe dxw’s involvement in the research, and how we will share research data and findings.

 If the available templates do not cover the research activities you are doing, speak to the Head of User Research.
 For example, if you are observing a sensitive activity and have agreed a specific approach to protecting participant privacy.

 ### Creating a printed consent form

-If you are doing face to face research, you may want to use a printed consent form.
+When we are doing face to face research, we sometimes use a printed consent form.

 We have [template consent forms](https://docs.google.com/document/d/1ilYXwrrkl9s4jMRkJm3uCWAON6bnEeYinKvPd-VOz8k/) that will work for most research activities.